Search the FAQ

 3. Request must come from current Registrant or current Administrative/Technical contact.

-To modify your DNS, go to our Account and Domain Management section and click on Register/Modify a DNS.
+To modify your DNS, go to our Register/Modify a DNS section.
 Select Modify DNS and fill in the form and press submit to provide GKG with the needed information.
 You MUST meet the following criteria for your form to be processed:

 1. The parent domain must be registered with GKG (ex: if you want to register DNS.FOO.COM, FOO.COM must first be registered with GKG.NET).